Rockefeller Foundation Jobs in USA 2025 | Latest Vacancies

 Benefits and Salary

-• Generous PTO with paid holidays, summer Fridays, and winter closure weeks.
+• Generous PTO plus summer Fridays and winter breaks.

-• Annual learning stipends to fund courses, certifications, or academic seminars.
+• Annual learning stipends for certifications or courses.

 Eligibility Criteria

-In order to land a Rockefeller Foundation job, you have to do more than check off boxes on your resume.
+You need more than a resume to apply for Rockefeller Foundation jobs.
 It requires a thoughtful match between your background, values, and the foundation’s mission.
-While qualifications are based on the role, the organization seeks individuals who bring a combination of education, relevant experience, and a genuine drive to make a difference.
 This section breaks down the key eligibility criteria candidates should understand before applying.

 Educational Background

-Most roles at the Rockefeller Foundation require a strong academic foundation in a field related to the position.
-This includes public health and economics, environmental science, communications, or data analysis.
-While a bachelor’s degree is the minimum for many positions, graduate-level credentials such as a master’s or PhD are often preferred, especially in research-based or leadership roles.
-The organization values not only academic qualifications but also how well an individual has applied their learning in the workplace.
+Most roles at the Rockefeller Foundation require a strong academic background in fields like public health, economics, environmental science, communications, or data analysis.
+A bachelor’s degree is typically the minimum, though master’s or PhD qualifications are often preferred, especially for research or leadership roles.
+The organization values both formal education and how effectively that knowledge has been applied in the workplace.

 Relevant Experience